hiltermann/homekit-infused/README.md

 ### How to install?
 An addon might need additional requirements like a custom card or changes to customize.yaml, you can view requirements at the specific addons page.
 Each view has a user section which can be found in the following folder `homekit-infused/user/views/`.
-To add a card to the view all you need to do is download the addon and put the file inside that folder.
+To add a card follow the instructions.
 Cards that are dropped into this folder will be rendered from top to bottom in alphabetical/numerical order (of the filename).
 E.g.
 ```